robinhood/faust/README.rst

-Faust also enables you to take advantage of asyncio and asynchronous processing, moving complicated and costly operations outside of the webserver process: converting video, notifying third-party services, etc. are common use cases for event processing.
+Faust also enables you to take advantage of asyncio and asynchronous processing, moving complicated and costly operations outside of the web server process: converting video, notifying third-party services, etc. are common use cases for event processing.

 You may not know it yet, but if you're writing a modern web application,